salsanci/YRShell/readme.md

 **You should see a display off all currently defined command words.**  Try the various commands such as addition `+` subtraction `-` multipliplication `*` and divdision `/` to get a feel for how they function.
 Try more commands until something blows up.
 Hit the reset button to start fresh.
 Notice that not all command have a meanings out of context.
 Avoid executing commands out of context as they often cause undefined behavior.

 YRShell is now set up and ready for action.

 # End of user documentation for initial setup

+# Full YRShell source code documentation is generated using DOXYGEN

+The documentation beyond inital setup will be generated using make doxygen in the build directory.
+The generated doxygen documentation will be found in the created directory `~/build/html/index.html`

+To Generate the documentation switch to the build directory
+`cd ~/YRShell/build`
+run the MAKE utility for doxygen:
+`make doxygen`

+Doxygen will create a directory `html'

+Switch to the html directoy:

+`cd ~/YRShell/build/html`

+find the file `index.html`

+Open index.html in your favorite browser to find the generated documentation for the YRShell source code.

+#END